 In order to facilitate bivariate descriptions of unemployment related to early retirement, an indicator is needed which is neither affected by changes over time of the composition of the labour force (e.g. in terms of gender, age, or skills level) nor by changes of its distribution over types of establishments (e.g. the growing share of smaller establishments and of the service sector in total employment).
 As a basic concept for solving this problem, unemployment/employment ratios are suggested.
-For any given year, the numerator of this ratio is made up of all the days spent in unemployment, while the days spent in employment form the denominator.
-The unemployment/employment ratio expresses something similar to unemployment rates.21 However, other than the unemployment rate it can be broken down by characteristics of the employing establishment, not only by personal characteristics.
+For any given year, the numerator of this ratio is made up of all the days spent in unemployment by any given category of sample members, while the days spent in employment by the same category form the denominator.
+The unemployment / employment ratio expresses something similar to unemployment rates.
+However, other than the unemployment rate it can be broken down by characteristics of employing establishments, not only by personal characteristics.
+Such a measure expresses, for example, how many days of compensated unemployment have been produced by a sector relative to the number of days of employment created by that same sector.
+Furthermore, the unemployment / employment ratio can be split up by the types of unemployment that have been distinguished above.
+This will yield a displacement / employment ratio and, more specifically, an "early retirement / employment ratio".